denoland/docs/runtime/reference/cli/install.md

 added to `dependencies` in `package.json`.
 Otherwise all packages will be added to `deno.json`.

-// TODO: show project structure based on the info above

 ## `deno install --entrypoint [FILES]`

-Use this command to install all depenedencies that are used in the provided files.
+Use this command to install all depenedencies that are used in the provided files and their dependencies.

 This is particularly useful if you use `jsr:`, `npm:`, `http:` or `https:` specifiers in your code and want to cache all the dependencies before deploying your project.

 ```js title="main.js"
 import * as colors from "jsr:@std/fmt/colors";